-The state of seniors in this country is a mixed one, at best.
-The good news is that American seniors are more racially and ethnically diverse, better educated, and living longer than ever.
-The tragic news is that obesity rates among seniors is rising, more of them are divorced or otherwise alone, while Alzheimer’s rates are skyrocketing.
-All of these factors suggest to researchers that the need for nursing home care will more than double by 2030.
+Because of the limited ability of states to adequately monitor long-term care facilities, our nursing home abuse attorneys in Denver are here to protect the vulnerable rights of seniors.
+The state of seniors in this country is a mixed one at best, and our elderly-specific personal injury lawyers are becoming more needed as the senior population continues to grow.
+The good news is that American seniors from all racial & ethnic classes are living longer and are better educated than ever.
+The tragic news is that obesity rates among seniors is rising, more of them are divorced or otherwise alone, and Alzheimer’s rates are skyrocketing.
+All of these factors suggest to researchers that the need for qualified, trustworthy nursing home care will more than double by 2030.

 The last U.S. Census Bureau report, in 2010, revealed that the United States had more seniors than ever before: more than 40 million, or 13 percent of the population.
 Baby boomers – born between 1946 and 1964 – were between 52 and 70 years old last year.
 To illustrate the massive impact of this demographic, it is worth pointing out that one baby boomer turns 65 every 10 seconds.
 By 2050, experts predict seniors will number more than 98 million, or nearly a quarter of the U.S. population.
 If you have a loved one in any type of senior care facility and you are concerned about their well-being, do not hesitate to call Burg Simpson’s Denver personal injury lawyers immediately!

-This increased demand for elder care, paired with tight budgets limiting the ability of states to monitor long-term care facilities adequately, makes for a perfect storm that could endanger vulnerable seniors.
+This increased demand for elder care, paired with tight budgets limiting the ability of states to monitor long-term care facilities adequately, makes for a perfect storm that can leave vulnerable seniors in danger.
 People in these facilities are nearing the end of their lives and are owed, at the very least, the utmost dignity and respect.
 Most of them are also living with multiple chronic conditions, making them particularly vulnerable to abuse, neglect, and exploitation.
-If you have a family member you suspect is being abused or neglected, call a Burg Simpson injury lawyer at 303-792-5595 or fill out our FREE Evaluation Form before it is too late!
+If you have a family member you suspect is being abused or neglected, call one of Burg Simpson’s Denver based nursing home abuse lawyers at 303-792-5595, or fill out our FREE Evaluation Form before it is too late!

 Elder abuse can take many forms and is frequently perpetuated by caregivers and other nursing home or assisted living staff.
 The most frequent types of elder abuse, according to the National Council on Aging, include: